 Presentation: “How is Type Made?”
 (45 min-1.5 hours

 This presentation and lecture includes information about printing type manufacture, from wood type faces to metal hand casting; production foundry; and line and monotype casting.
 The presentation includes an overview of typecasting processes with pictures of current typographers, type casters and casting equipment.

 Movie Screening: “Farewell Etaoin Shrdlu” (45 minutes-1 hour

 A screening and discussion featuring a documentary about the last night of hot metal typesetting at the New York Times.
 Made by David Loeb Weiss, a retired proofreader at the New York Times, in collaboration with Carl Schlesinger, then a Linotype operator at the Times, the film follows the issue of July 2, 1978, as the paper was “put to bed,” as the nightly ritual of typesetting, composing and printing was known.
 Filmed at the newspaper’s offices on West 43rd Street, the 28-minute documentary captures a process that was largely unchanged since 1886, when Ottmar Mergenthaler invented the Linotype machine.
 The film was released in 1980.

 Museum Tour (1-2 hours

-This presentation and lecture can be tailored to your specific class objectives and the students’ level of letterpress printing knowledge.
+This presentation and lecture can be tailored to your specific class or group objectives and the participants’ level of letterpress printing knowledge.